rpanchyk/javaman/README.md

 # Can be absolute or relative path.
 install_dir = "./sdks"

-# List of SDK providers
+# List of SDK providers.
 vendors = ["microsoft"]

 # Max versions number to show in list.